WELCOME TO ALS WORLDWIDE

 COMPLETE THE ALS WORLDWIDE SURVEY TODAY

-Please fill out the survey today.
+Please fill out the survey posted on each page of this website today.
 Then send the link to this website to your friends and family and ask them to fill out the survey too.
 You'll be helping ALS patients throughout the world.
 Thank You.